Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Main tools, methods, and results

 We now relate the E-ASG to $h^l_T(x)$ and $h^{l, \omega}_{0,T}(x)$.
-The first step of the type assignation procedure for the E-ASG it to assign labels (\textit{real} or \textit{virtual}) to the branchings in the following way: for each branching we draw a Bernoulli random variables, with parameter the absolute value of the weight.
-The branching is labelled \textit{real} if the random variable equals $1$, it is labelled \textit{virtual} if the random variable equals $0$.
-The Bernoulli random variables associated to the different branchings are taken independent.
-Note that, at each jumping time, all the lines present in the E-ASG at that time branch simultaneously, so we emphasis that the Bernoulli random variables associated to these simultaneous branchings are taken independent.
-We define a type assignation procedure for lines of the annealed E-ASG $(G_{\beta})_{\beta \in [0,T]}$ (resp. of the quenched E-ASG $(G^{\omega,T}_{s})_{s \in [0,T]}$) as follows: \begin{itemize} \item We assign random labels to the branchings as described above. \item At instant $\beta = T$ (resp. instant $s=0$) lines in the E-ASG receive \textit{iid} types: each line receives type $0$ with probability $x$ and type $1$ with probability $1-x$. \item Type are propagated in decreasing $\beta$ (resp. increasing $s$). \item If a line, resulting from a coalescence, is of type $i \in \{0,1\}$, the two lines involved in the coalescence receive type $i$. \item If there is a branching labeled real and with positive weight, we have: If the incoming line is of type $0$, then the line that branches receives type $0$.
-If the incoming line is of type $1$, then the line that branches receives the same type as the continuing line. \item If there is a branching labeled real and with negative weight, we have: If the incoming line is of type $1$, then the line that branches receives type $1$.
-If the incoming line is of type $0$, then the line that branches receives the same type as the continuing line. \item If there is a branching labeled virtual then the line that branches receives the type of the continuing line. \end{itemize}
+To this end, we define a type assignment procedure for the E-ASG: \begin{defi}[Type assignment procedure for the E-ASG] For $T >0$ and $x \in [0,1]$, the type assignment procedure with initial condition $x$ for the annealed (resp. quenched) E-ASG on $[0,T]$ is defined as follows.
+For each branching we draw a Bernoulli random variable with parameter the absolute value of its weight.
+The branching is labeled \textit{real} or \textit{virtual} depending on whether the random variable equals $1$ or $0$.
+The Bernoulli random variables associated to the different branchings are independent.
+Note that at an event corresponding to (iii) or (iii') in Definition \ref{defquenchedeasg}, there are several branchings that occur simultaneously and that have a common weight, so we emphasis that independent Bernoulli random variables are assigned to them.
+Then, types are assigned according to the rules (i),(ii),(iii) of Definition \ref{typeaspr} but, instead of the rule (iv) of that definition, we have \begin{itemize} \item In a branching labeled real, with weight of sign $(-1)^i$, $i \in \{0,1\}$, we have: If the incoming line is of type $i$, then the line that branches receives type $i$.
+If the incoming line is of type $1-i$, then the line that branches receives the type of the continuing line. \item In a branching labeled virtual the line that branches receives the type of the continuing line. \end{itemize} \end{defi}